-- H.6.1 An employee who is required to travel from their normal place of work will be reimbursed actual and reasonable accommodation and meals expenses, by prior agreement with the manager and on production of receipts. - H.6.2 Employees staying privately may claim up to the following rates for meals and accommodation:

-For each 24-hour period: from 1 April 2025 \$125.71 and from 1 April 2026 \$129.17 For any additional period of less than 24 hours: from 1 April 2025 \$56.38 and from 1 April 2026 \$57.93.
+- I.8.1 An employee who is required to travel from their normal place of work will be reimbursed actual and reasonable accommodation and meals expenses, by prior agreement with the manager and on production of receipts. - I.8.2 Employees staying privately may claim up to the following rates for meals and accommodation: For each 24-hour period: from 1 April 2025 \$125.71 and \$129.17 from 1 April 2026 For any additional period of less than 24 hours: from 1 April 2025 \$56.38 and \$57.93 from 1 April 2026.

-H.6.3 Reimbursement of expenses incurred in caring for dependents

-When an employee is engaged on official University business outside their agreed normal hours, the employer has the discretion to reimburse, on production of receipts, the actual and reasonable cost of expenses incurred by employees in caring for dependents where the situation is such that an employee cannot make alternative arrangements for the care of his/her dependents.
+I.8.3 Reimbursement of expenses incurred in caring for dependents When an employee is engaged on official University business outside their agreed normal hours, the employer has the discretion to reimburse, on production of receipts, the actual and reasonable cost of expenses incurred by employees in caring for dependents where the situation is such that an employee cannot make alternative arrangements for the care of his/her dependents.

-H.7 MOTOR VEHICLE EXPENSES NGĀ UTU WAKA
+I.9 MOTOR VEHICLE EXPENSES NGĀ UTU WAKA